Relevant Digital – Insights on Digital Media

 • Growth in DOOH and Retail Media: DOOH and Retail Media are set to continue their development.
 DOOH is likely to integrate more within programmatic frameworks, adopting strategies from traditional digital media.
 While retail media is expanding significantly, its integration with programmatic media still needs to be improved.
 Larger retailers are expected to rely heavily on direct sales, while smaller retailers seek suitable network partnerships among the many options available.
 Additionally, audio and CTV remain on the growth track.

 • Market Dynamics and Big Tech Influence: Market dynamics could shift, particularly if Google decides to divide its services.
 Such a change could open up competition within ad tech, potentially creating new direct competitors for independent publishers.
 This scenario could arise if Google no longer derives revenue from publishers' ad sales.
-While social media continues to grow, it faces ongoing regulatory pressure, though major changes are unlikely to materialise in 2025.
+While social media continues to grow, it faces ongoing regulatory pressure.
+We'll see if any major changes materialise in 2025, but for some, the clock is ticking, especially in the US for TikTok.

 • The Development of Third-Party Cookies: Although the sudden collapse of the third-party market has been averted, slow erosion is inevitable.
 The development of replacement technologies and practices will continue, with Chrome expected to introduce privacy controls at some point.
 Whether this will accelerate the erosion remains to be seen.
 The number of universal IDs in the market is substantial, and the number of providers will likely decrease over time.